ProfRandom/WCB-Dev/Canon Files/Approximating Season Lengths ☐.md

 # 📖 Season-Length Estimation Methods
 This process assumes that you have already determined the duration of your planet's orbit around its star (its *sidereal chronum*, $Y$).
-## Phase Orientation ($\phi$)
+## Obliquity azimuth ($\phi$)
-The *phase orientation* of your planet's obliquity is determined by the point in its orbit when the northern hemisphere is tilted directly away from the star.
-If your planet's northern hemisphere is tilted away from the star when it is at the closest point in its orbit (its *periastron*), then its phase orientation is $\phi = 0$.
+The *obliquity azimuth* of your planet's obliquity is determined by the point in its orbit when the northern hemisphere is tilted directly away from the star.
+If your planet's northern hemisphere is tilted away from the star when it is at the closest point in its orbit (its *periastron*), then its obliquity azimuth is $\phi = 0$.

 | $\phi$ | Orientation                                                                              |
 | -----: | ---------------------------------------------------------------------------------------- |